What Can I Put on My Toddler’s Diaper Rash?

 Can my toddler’s diet contribute to diaper rash?

 Yes, certain foods can trigger diaper rash in toddlers.
 Common culprits include acidic foods, citrus fruits, tomatoes, and artificial additives.
-If you suspect your toddler’s diet is contributing to their diaper rash, try eliminating or reducing these foods to see if it makes a difference.
+If you suspect your toddler’s diet is contributing to their diaper rash, try eliminating or reducing these foods to see if it make a difference.

 What can I do if my toddler’s diaper rash persists?